-A pulmonary embolism is a blockage in the pulmonary artery - the blood supply to the lungs.
+A pulmonary embolism is a blockage in the pulmonary artery, which supplies the blood to the lungs.
 It is one of the most common cardiovascular diseases in the United States.

-Because the blockage (most commonly a blood clot) prevents oxygen from reaching the tissues of the lungs, it is a potentially life-threatening event.
+The blockage, usually a blood clot, prevents oxygen from reaching the tissues of the lungs.
+This means it can be life-threatening.

 The word "embolism" comes from the Greek émbolos, meaning "stopper" or "plug."

-The term describes a condition where an object, called an embolus, is created in one part of the body, circulates throughout the blood supply, and then blocks blood flowing through a vessel in another part of the body.
+In a pulmonary embolism, the embolus, forms in one part of the body, it circulates throughout the blood supply, and then it blocks the blood flowing through a vessel in another part of the body, namely the lungs.